 -- In full-field 11-on-11, Carr and the offense struggled a touch.
 The quarterback hit rookie Hunter Renfrow on a wide receiver screen for a big gain, drawing cheers from the fans.
 He also hit J.J.
 Nelson on a slant that would have gone the distance had it not been blown dead after brief contact.

-Oakland native and former Raiders running back Marshawn Lynch was at Wednesday's joint practice in Napa, likely there more for his cousin, Rams star cornerback Marcus Peters, than the team that didn't bring him back for 2019.
+BeastMode back at camp Oakland native and former Raiders running back Marshawn Lynch was at Wednesday's joint practice in Napa, likely there more for his cousin and star Rams cornerback Marcus Peters than the team that didn't bring him back for 2019.

 Raiders defensive action

-It's fair to say Rams quarterback Jared Goff had his way with the Raiders defense.
-He regularly completed passes and had time to throw while working with the first unit.
+It's fair to say Rams quarterback had his way with the Raiders defense.
+He completed passes regularly and had time to throw while working with the first unit.

-The Raiders had a few blown coverages, and Goff threaded the needle a few times on downfield completions when receivers were blanketed.
+The Raiders had a few blown coverages, and he threaded the needle a few times on downfield completions when receivers were blanketed.

-While the Rams offense might have won Wednesday's session the Raiders defense made some plays:
+While the Rams offense may have won Wednesday's session the Raiders defense made some plays.

--- Tahir Whitehead was flying to the football on Wednesday, and the linebacker attacked ball carriers from sideline to sideline.
+-- Tahir Whitehead was flying to the football on Wednesday, attacking ball carriers from sideline to sideline.
 He also worked with the first-team nickel defense alongside Vontaze Burfict for the first time, a spot Brandon Marshall has manned during camp.

--- Maurice Hurst was inserted into the first-team base defensive line over Justin Ellis, and it was a new turn for the second-year player.
+-- Maurice Hurst was inserted into the first-team base defensive line over Justin Ellis, a new turn for the second-year player.
 Hurst had worked with the first-team sub-package line all camp.
 Hurst is capable of being an every-down player if that's required.

--- Arden Key continues to flash as a pass rusher and shows improved run defending, though he largely has been working against second-unit offensive lineman.
+-- Arden Key continues to flash as a pass rusher and shows improved run defense, though he's largely working against second-unit offensive lineman.
 Regardless, he looks like a better, more confident player in this camp.

--- Wide receiver Ryan Grant and Defensive tackle P.J.
+-- Ryan Grant and P.J.
 Hall left Wednesday's practice with undisclosed injuries.

 NBC Sports Bay Area reporter Josh Schrock contributed to this report.